None but One: The recording

-Recording took place at Ultima Studios in Blauvelt, New York with production by Al Steckler and Ron Frangipane.
+Recording took place at Ultima Studios in Blauvelt, New York, with production by Al Steckler and Ron Frangipane.
 The album differed from Richie's usual output in that electric instruments were used alongside traditional acoustic Appalachian instruments, and featured a higher degree of production work than usual.
 The recording includes backing vocals by several folk musicians Ritchie considered friends who were well-known and her sons Jon and Peter Pickow.

 The title track, inspired by a traditional celebration held in Lincolnshire, is a song promoting racial harmony.
 The final track is an environmental hymn, soon included in the Quaker hymnal, which would go on to become an identifying anthem of the movement to halt Mountaintop removal mining.
 Ritchie allowed the song's use by Kentuckians for the Commonwealth in support of their activities in opposition to mountaintop removal.
 She would perform this song in 2007 at Concert for the Mountains, held in New York City in conjunction with the United Nations Conference on Environmental Sustainability.
 Many of the other tracks are also social commentaries.

 Release, reception and legacy

 Ritche was concerned about reception of a "new sound", but None but One became Ritchie's most critically acclaimed album, and is her most widely recognized.
 It was given the highest award for folk music from both Rolling Stone (1977) and Melody Maker (1980).
 Rolling Stone called it "as plain and anciently beautiful as any mountain music ever recorded."
 The high-profile positive reception was a surprise to Ritchie, and she noted that what was "new" to her was referred to as "ancient" by Rolling Stone.
 An Arizona Republic review stated that while previous recordings by Ritchie were educational in nature regarding Appalachian music or the dulcimer, this album was "pure listening pleasure", and noted the breadth of the album stylistically, ranging from a cappella singing to rock accompaniment while remaining true to "old mountain timbre and tonality."
-Lynn Short of the Morristown Daily Record thought the disc fit well wth Ritchie's previous output, considering the Ritchie compositions to be indistinguishable from traditional material.
+Lynn Short of the Morristown Daily Record thought the disc fit well with Ritchie's previous output, considering the Ritchie compositions to be indistinguishable from traditional material.
 She names "Fair Nottamun Town" and "Sweet Sorrow in the Wind" as the strongest tracks, and while calling them "difficult to criticize" singles out "The Riddle Song" and "Flowers of Joy" to be weaker efforts.

 Initial reaction was positive, and the album saw strong sales in folk-music venues and indeed received the planned-for airplay.
 Although acclaimed, the album's sales were severely curtailed because of distribution problems resulting from Sire's switch from ABC Records to Warner Brothers Records as their distributor, which caused Sire to cease promoting the album.
 Frustrated by these distribution problems, Ritchie and her husband decided to form their own record label, Greenhays Recordings, "out of self-defense."